This post may contain affiliate links. Please read our disclosure policy.

-One of my all time favorite things in Texas is when Central Market and Whole Foods, my two favorite Grocery Stores, do their Hatch Chile Fests in the late summer/early fall!
+One of my all-time favorite things in Texas is when Central Market and Whole Foods, my two favorite grocery stores, do their Hatch Chile Fests in the late summer/early fall!
 Every time, I grab about 4 containers of their mild, roasted hatch chiles.
 I toss them in a ziplock bag and keep them in the freezer.
-I use them on cold, rainy days in the fall to whip up this soup, which is one of my all time favorite things to eat and make in my kitchen!
+I use them on cold, rainy days in the fall to whip up this Green Chile Stew, which is one of my all-time favorite things to eat and make in my kitchen!

-Do yourself a solid and go buy some and make this stew for your family.
+Do yourself a solid and go buy some and make this Green Chile Stew for your family.
 And, learn from me, don’t ever buy the spicy green chiles.
 I love spicy food but OMG, I nearly had a heart attack when I made this stew with the spicy ones once.
 Yikes!

 - 1.5 - 2 lbs. of Pork Tenderloin, cut into 1 inch cubes

 - 1 white or yellow onion, diced large

 - 32 oz. chicken broth

 - 14 oz. can diced tomato, no salt added